s9w/preTeX/README.md

 foo \vec{abc}. bar -> foo \dot{\vec{abc}} bar
 ```

 The regular expression at the heart of this has been carefully crafted and tested.
-But as usuall with regex, explaining is a very difficult thing.
+But as usual with regex, explaining is a very difficult thing.
 Rules of thumb:
 - Seperate the inner components with spaces
 - Can start and end at reasonable delimiters (braces, spaces, beginnings/ends)

-## Easier limits for `\sum`, `\int` and friends
+### Easier limits for `\sum`, `\int` and friends
 Instead of `\int_{down}^{up}`, just leave the braces and delimit everything with spaces.
 So:
 ```latex
 \sum _ i=1 ^ e^2+4 -> \sum_{i=1}^{e^2+4}
 ```

+This works for `sum`, `prod`, `int`, `iint`, `iiint`, `idotsint`, `oint`.

-## `\frac` without braces
+### `\frac` without braces
-replace the curly braces by spaces
+Instead of writing \frac{}{}, you can just use (an arbitrary amout of) spaces
 ```latex
 foo \frac a+b c*d bar -> foo \frac{a+b}{c*d} bar
 ```

+## Limitations
+Parsing LaTeX is difficult.
+Because of a lack of good Python LaTeX parsers, preTeX works with regular Expressions.
+But since LaTeX itself is not a regular language, this can always just be an approximation.
+Especially when using macros or escaped math delimiters in math mode, it's possible to outsmart preTeX.